SeskoDk/GAN-Pokemon/data/README.md

 |- pokemon_dataset
 |     Store the png-images of the pokemon dataset in this folder.
 |- pokemon_preprocessed
-|     This folder will be created during preprocessing to store the resized images (automatically).
+|     This folder will be created during preprocessing (automatically).
 |- generated_images
 |     This folder will be created to store the new single images (automatically).
 |- generated_grid_images (automatically).